-8. Use clean lines for modern plots
+14. Use clean lines for a modern patio cover

 This award-winning louvred roof pergola offers an open-air alfresco feel when left fully open.
 However, if the weather takes a turn, the roof can be closed, offering a completely water-, wind- and even snow-tight cover, as Stuart Dantzic, Managing Director of Caribbean Blinds UK (opens in new tab) explains.

 It's a fabulous way to create your very own slice of paradise right in your own backyard.
 Plus, its sleek appearance makes it a perfect addition to our modern garden ideas.

 15. Shelter a corner sofa from the sun

 Does your large outdoor sofa need shelter, but you don't want to opt for a permanent structure?
 Then go for one of the best garden parasols instead.
 This jumbo-sized adjustable one above adds a touch of luxury and a big dose of versatility, and will look chic in any plot.